 To use Opta, you first need to create some simple yaml configuration files that describe your needs.
 In the following guide we will deploy a simple python flask application.

 For Opta to work, the prerequisite tools needed are:

 Then you can simply install opta using this command (detailed instructions):

 /bin/bash -c "$(curl -fsSL https://docs.opta.dev/install.sh)"

-Make sure the Azure cloud credentails are configured in your terminal.
+Make sure the Azure cloud credentials are configured in your terminal.

-name: staging # A unique identifier for your environment org_name: runx # A unique identifier for your organization providers: azurerm: location: centralus tenant_id: XXX subscription_id: YYY modules: - type: base - type: k8s-cluster - type: k8s-base
+# opta.yaml name: staging # name of the environment org_name: my-org # A unique identifier for your organization providers: azurerm: location: centralus tenant_id: XXX # your Azure tenant id subscription_id: YYY # your Azure subscription id modules: - type: base - type: k8s-cluster admin_group_object_ids: - type: k8s-base

-In this step we will create a service - which is basically a docker container and associated database.
+In this step we will create a service - which is basically a http server packaged in a docker container.